evan-erdos/inkwell/index.md

 {% include begin-inkwell.html %}
 INT.
 SNIPPET, DAY

 Wow, what a snippet!
-This is written directly in the markdown
+This is written directly in the markdown!

 READER
 It is?